“It makes perfect sense… How can you’ve such a narrow mindset and not see it?”

 And the number of fatalities was just 6 (mind you, this was a record breaking year with more than average attack numbers).

-Compare that with the number of people estimated to die in car crashes last year — 40,200 (that’s more than 100 deaths a day).
+Compare that with the number of people estimated to die in car crashes in 2016 — 40,200 (that’s more than 100 deaths a day).

 What should your priority in ‘being scared’ be?
 I’ll leave that to you.